intel/fMBT/README-windows.txt

     C:\Python27\Scripts>pip install -U PySide

+  - Pythonshare

+    pythonshare-*.exe (see Building for Windows / test agent platform)

+    This will install Python scripts (like pythonshare-server) to

+        C:\Python27\Scripts

+    and libraries (like pythonshare\server.py) to

+        C:\Python27\Lib\site-packages

   - fMBT

     fmbt-python-*.exe (see Building for Windows)

-    This will install Python scripts (like fmbt-scripter and pythonshare-server) to
+    This will install Python scripts (like fmbt-scripter) to

         C:\Python27\Scripts